Rohith-Raju/Gsoc-2023/README.md

 # Google Summer of Code 2022 - CNCF at Falco

-## Project is hosted live here: https://github.com/falcosecurity/falco-playground
+## Project repo can be found here: https://github.com/falcosecurity/falco-playground

 ## Project Title: Falco Playground: Web IDE for Security Rules with WebAssembly